lvbn/Biblifica/README.md

 React + TypeScript + Zustand + CSS

 This project was created with `create vite@latest`.
 Zustand was used to manage states.
-Vanilla CSS was chosen to style the apllication and the css modules was the preferred approach.
+Vanilla CSS was chosen to style the application and the CSS modules were the preferred approach.

 ## Features

 ### * Landing page:
-Provides an overview of products, categories and collections, providing the user an overview and a starting point.
+Provides an overview of products, categories, and collections, providing the user with an overview and a starting point.
 ### * products page:
 Users can browse through products.
-Title of the product and price are displayed bellow the product image.
-The client's preference is to follow a clear UI maximazing the user experience when navigate the website.
+The title of the product and price are displayed below the product image.
+The client's preference is to follow a clear UI maximizing the user experience when navigating the website.
+### * product details page:
+All details of the product are shown on this page, allowing the user to select color and size if the product offers that possibility.
 ### * Shopping Cart:
 - The shopping cart floats to the right.
-- It is accessible anywhere in the application in order to allow the custommer to keep track of it without interrupting the shopping flow, increasing sales and providing a better user expierence.
+- It is accessible anywhere in the application in order to allow customers to keep track of it without interrupting the shopping flow, increasing sales and providing a better user experience.
-- It is also resizable for the convinience of the user's screen.
+- It is also resizable for the convenience of the user's screen.
+### * Payment Page:
+Stripe provides a checkout page, where the total value can be checked before choosing a payment method and proceeding to payment.

 ## Available Scripts

 ### `npm run dev`

-Runs the app in the development mode.\
+Runs the app in development mode.\
 Open [http://localhost:3000](http://127.0.0.1:5173) to view it in your browser.

 The page will reload when you make changes.\